jesseduffield/lazydocker/README.md

 ### How do you select text?

 Because we support mouse events, you will need to hold option while dragging the mouse to indicate you're trying to select text rather than click on something.
 Alternatively you can disable mouse events via the `gui.ignoreMouseEvents` config value

-### Does this work with Windows?

-Currently not unless you use WSL.
-Instructions for setting up docker for WSL can be found here [here](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly)

 ### Why can't I see my container's logs?